 It is no surprise to me that Josh Duggar got away with this heinous crime five times as a teenager.
 He is to blame for the assaults, and the culture of fundamentalist Christianity, shame and misogyny are to blame for the fear those girls felt about coming forward about it.

-I’m disgusted to hear about this, and I hope that more is done about the incredibly high levels of child abuse and sexual assault in these cult-like Christian sects.
+I’m disgusted to hear about this, and I hope that more is done about the incredibly high levels of child abuse and sexual assault in these cult-like Christian sects, we need to take action and contact a domestic violence lawyer if we have heard if any similar cases.

 Latest posts by Kaitlin Snow (see all)